 The General Historical Photographs collection (S2386) Boxes 33 and 33A contain the files of photographs listed below.

-Some, but not all of these photos are available online in MN Reflections.
+Some, but not all of these photos are available online in the Minnesota Digital Library.

 We collectively acknowledge that the University of Minnesota Duluth is located on the traditional, ancestral, and contemporary lands of Indigenous people.
 The University resides on land that was cared for and called home by the Ojibwe people, before them the Dakota and Northern Cheyenne people, and other Native peoples from time immemorial.
 Ceded by the Ojibwe in an 1854 treaty, this land holds great historical, spiritual, and personal significance for its original stewards, the Native nations and peoples of this region.
 We recognize and continually support and advocate for the sovereignty of the Native nations in this territory and beyond.
 By offering this land acknowledgment, we affirm tribal sovereignty and will work to hold the University of Minnesota Duluth accountable to American Indian peoples and nations.
 For more information click here.